Sound and Relatively Complete Belief Hoare Logic for Statistical Hypothesis Testing Programs: Belief Hoare Logic for Hypothesis Testing

 \subsection{Inference Rules}

 We define the inference rules for belief Hoare logic (BHL).
 The rules consist of those for basic command constructs (\Fig{fig:rules:basic}) and for hypothesis tests (\Fig{fig:rules:HT}).

 The rules in \Fig{fig:rules:basic} for the basic constructs are the same as those for a standard imperative programming language; the readers are referred to a standard textbook on the Hoare logic~\cite{winskel} for details.
 We add the following remarks to a few rules: \begin{itemize} \item In the rules (\ruleIf) and (\ruleLoop), the guard condition $e$ is a Boolean expression implicitly used as a logical predicate in the preconditions and the postconditions.
-Translating a Boolean expression into an \ELHT{} assertion is straightforward. \item The rule (\ruleConseq) is used to weaken the precondition and strengthen the postcondition of a triple.
+Translating a Boolean expression into an \ELHT{} assertion is straightforward. \item The rule (\ruleConseq) refines the precondition and relax the postcondition of a triple.
 The relation $\Gamma \models \varphi$ is used in this rule. \end{itemize}

 The rules in \Fig{fig:rules:HT} are characteristic of BHL. (\axHist{}) describes the properties of an execution of a hypothesis test command $f_{\alg}$ on a dataset $y$.
 Essentially, this rule states that the precondition is obtained by substituting the $p$-value $f_{\alg}(y)$ for the variable $v$ in the postcondition $\psi$. (\axHist{}) differs from (\axUpdVar) in that an execution of $f_{\alg}$ on $y$ also increases the history variable $h_{y,\alg}$ by $1$.
 Recall that $h_{y,\alg}$ denotes the number of all executions of $f_{\alg}$ on $y$ and is updated only by an execution of $f_{\alg}$ on~$y$.